T

 Staffordshire bull terrier lying on a bench

-These dogs are a dog group of small to large size breeds with a coat that ranges from short and wiry to long and silky, or even hairless, such as the American Hairless Terrier, which is derived from the Rat Terrier.
+These dogs are a group of small to large-sized breeds with a coat that ranges from short and wiry to long and silky, or even hairless, such as the American Hairless Terrier, which is derived from the Rat Terrier.

-Some other examples of breeds are Silk y Terrier, Smooth Fox Terrier, Black Russian Terrier, Wire Fox Terrier, Miniature Bull Terrier, and Teddy Roosevelt Terrier.
-Due to their variety, they can weigh as little as 2.7 kg (6 lb) such as with the English Toy Terrier to up to 80 lbs such as with the Bull Terrier.
+Due to their variety, they can weigh as little as 2.7 kg (6 lb), such as with the English Toy Terrier, to up to 80 lbs, such as with the Bull Terrier.

 Their height can range from 10 to 24 inches.
 In some breeds, males are larger than females in both weight and height, while there is little to no difference in others.
-All puppies are considered adults at approximately 12-18 months but they don’t reach their full growth until 2 or even 3 years of age.
+All puppies are considered adults at approximately 12 to 18 months, but they don’t reach their full growth until 2 or even 3 years of age.

 Common Health Issues

-These dogs as a whole tend to be fairly healthy dogs.
+These dogs as a whole tend to be fairly healthy.
 Smaller breeds are especially hardy, although specific small breeds have unique health issues; for example, Yorkshire Terriers have a higher risk of hypoglycemia in their first five months after birth, and many small breeds are at risk of blindness and other vision problems.
-The Boston Terrier is prone to respiratory issues due to brachycephalism and larger breeds, especially with deep chests (such as bull-type terriers) are more vulnerable to bloat (gastric torsion).
+The Boston Terrier is prone to respiratory issues due to brachycephalism, and larger breeds, especially with deep chests (such as bull-type terriers), are more vulnerable to bloat (gastric torsion).

-However, all of these dogs generally tend to Obsessive-Compulsive Disorder, which in dogs is called Dog Compulsive Disorder.
+Some terrier breeds, such as Bull Terriers and Cairn Terriers, are more prone to compulsive behaviors (Dog Compulsive Disorder), but this is not a general trait of all terriers.
 Behaviors include excessive barking, chewing, digging, and other destructive or negative behaviors.
 Breeds that are actively working are prone to arthritis and joint dysplasia.
 Cancer is also a risk.
-In short, the most common health issues about these dogs are:

 Temperament